ilyasoulk/big-data-analytics/README.md

 Note:
 After a discussion with an assistant, we don't really have to verify the outliers because big variation of values is something that is normal in the bourse area

-# Strategy to fill the DB in 13 minutes:
+# Strategy to fill the DB in less than 30 minutes (13 min for us):

 What have we done in order to do that: